ytsaurus/ytsaurus-excel-integration/uploader/docs/auth.md

-# Авторизация
+# Authorization

-Предполагается использование сервиса только через web интерфейс.
+The service is supposed to be used only through the web interface.

-Авторизация производится с помощью `Session_id` куки:
+Authorization is performed using the `Session_id` cookie:
-* UI посылает в микросервис `Session_id` куку
+* The user interface, along with the request, sends the `Session_id` cookie to the microservice
-* микросервис форвардит её в YTsaurus proxy
+* microservice forwards cookie to YTsaurus proxy
-* YTsaurus proxy меняет куку на пользователя и проверяет @acl
+* YTsaurus proxy exchanges the cookie for the user and checks @acl